saksham2105/webrock/README.md

 ## Overview
-Webrock is a webservices framework to help programmers to avoid burden of writting thousands of classes instead of that what users can do are they can create a package create different - different annotations each for specific purpose to avoid writting meaningless and monotonous code(See sample Examples)
+Webrock is a webservices framework(Replica of SpringBoot) to help programmers to avoid burden of writting thousands of classes, instead of that what developers can do are they can create a package, create different - different annotations each for specific purpose to avoid writting meaningless and monotonous code(See sample Examples)

 ## How to Use
 * Download [Latest Jdk](https://www.oracle.com/in/java/technologies/javase-downloads.html)